dafny-lang/rfcs/0012-unicode-strings.md

 ## Correctness

 The current definition of these types means that the Dafny `string` type allows data that is not a valid Unicode string.
-The value `"\uD800"`, for example, is not a valid Unicode string and has no valid encoding in UTF-8, UTF-16, or any other encoding.
+The value `"\uD800"`, for example, is not a valid Unicode string and has no valid interpretation as a sequence of abstract characters.
 This means that any logic to process strings must manually specify pre-conditions to exclude invalid values, or be less precise with its specification.
 For example, an implementation of UTF-8 encoding would have to reject invalid inputs in a pre-condition, dynamically fail if given invalid strings, or implement a lossy encoding by